Shopping Cart

 woman wearing a gold ring giving someone a hug

-So how do you identify a skin’s undertone?
+So, how do you identify a skin’s undertone?
 The easiest test is to hold up the inside of the wrist to the light.
 If the veins are green, then you likely are dealing with a warm undertone.
 If they appear more blue or purple, then you have a cool undertone.

 An alternative test is the gold and silver method, which is where our original question comes back into play.
 Generally speaking, gold jewelry basks in warm undertones, while silver jewelry finds a cooler environment more refreshing.
 But what if you are hesitating between gold and silver and people you trust assure you that each is equally flattering?
 Congratulations — you might have discovered a neutral skin undertone!
+Neutral skin tones (and neutral undertones, of course) have the widest range of options, being able to pull off golds and silvers with ease.

 What About Rose Gold and Other Colors?

 You might be wondering how rose gold engagement rings fit into the equation.
 While rose gold leans towards the warmer side of the spectrum, it is an amiable companion for all skin undertones, though folks with fairer skin might be wary of pairing it with a sunburn.
+Granted, that’s also because people with fairer skin are likelier to have cool undertones.
+Cool undertones can still wear rose gold, of course, but you’ll want to use it more sparingly.
+If nothing else, that’ll be a good reminder to wear sunscreen, so maybe rose gold jewelry is a good idea overall!

 Shop Rose Gold Engagement Rings